-Gael makes his home with his father and his mother.
-Gathering firewood, washing clothes and helping in the kitchen are his household duties.
+Gael lives with his father and his mother.
+He is responsible for gathering firewood, caring for children and washing clothes.
 His father is sometimes employed as a farmer and his mother is sometimes employed as a farmer.
-There are 4 children in the family.
+There are 5 children in the family.

 Gael lives on the plains of Agodome, home to approximately 3,000 residents.
 Typical houses are constructed of dirt floors, mud walls and tin or thatch roofs.
 The primary ethnic group and language is Adja.